shkm/strong_service/README.md

 ## License

-This open-source version is available under the the [WTFPL](https://www.wtfpl.net/about/).
+This open-source version is available under the [WTFPL](https://www.wtfpl.net/about/).

 [^1]: This gem was originally called Solid Service, but Rubygems rejected that because of security or something :-(